This article was written in 2019, before the coronavirus send a further jolt through the already beleaguered pub industry.

 ‘Although it’s true that many pubs are being sold,’ says Protect Pubs James Watson, ‘very few landlords even own their pubs so they are not the ones benefiting.
 It’s the pub co’s, that own about 50% of the country’s locals, who are taking advantage of this.
 The handsome plots they own are now worth far more than a pub could bring in, with their ridiculously high operating costs and very low margins.’

-Can the Pub be Saved?
+Can the British Pub Decline be Halted?

 As with traditional retail, the British pub stands at a cross-roads, the victim of shifting market forces and consumer behaviour, but without an obvious path out of trouble.